thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 10 August 2022
+### Daily Rundown on Thursday, 11 August 2022

-- The average temperature today is 28.19˚C;
+- The average temperature today is 30˚C;
-- With highs of 30.42˚C and lows of 15.41˚C.
+- With highs of 32.34˚C and lows of 16.09˚C.
-- You can expect few clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->